Online Sunshine Logo

 2. Ensure access to and the quality of care;

-3. Evaluate patient outcomes as a result of the pilot program;
+3. Evaluate patient outcomes as a result of the program;

 4. Measure patient experience; and

-5. Identify best practices for the future expansion of the pilot program.
+5. Identify best practices for the future expansion of the program.

-(5) FUNDING.The pilot programs shall be funded using funds appropriated by the Legislature for the Closing the Gap grant program.
-The department’s Division of Community Health Promotion and Office of Minority Health and Health Equity shall also work in partnership to apply for federal funds that are available to assist the department in accomplishing the program’s purpose and successfully implementing the pilot programs.
+(6) FUNDING.The department’s Division of Community Health Promotion and Office of Minority Health and Health Equity shall work in partnership to apply for federal funds that are available to assist the department in accomplishing the program’s purpose and successfully implementing the program.